LeroySBN/leroysbn/README.md

 <div align="center"><p><i>Tech, Risk, Data</i></h1></div>
 <!--## Hello World! 👋-->

-I am an indie app developer and cybersecurity researcher based in Kenya.
+I am an indie app developer based in Kenya.
 I have a variety of projects here, many of which focus on system design.

 Found something interesting in my repositories?
 Have an idea to collaborate on?
 Let's connect!
 Book a chat with me [here](https://zcal.co/i/Unt9FaJD).